bxparks/rpn83p/docs/USER_GUIDE.md

   TI-OS compared to the HP-42S (e.g. trigonometric functions on complex numbers).
 The HP-42S supports exponents up to +/-499, but the TI-OS supports exponents only to +/-99.
-- We can add additional useful features to RPN83P which were not originally included in the HP-42S (e.g. BASE operations from the HP-16C, and TVM functions from the HP-12C)
+- I have add additional useful features to RPN83P which were not originally included in the HP-42S (e.g. BASE operations from the HP-16C, and TVM functions from the HP-12C)
-- We can take advantage of the far large LCD screen of the TI-83+/84+, showing show all 4 registers of the RPN stack, instead of just the 2 shown on the HP-42S.
-We also have enough room to show the hierarchical menu bar at all times.
+- The larger LCD screen of the TI-83+/84+ allows 4 registers of the RPN stack to be shown, instead of just the 2 shown on the HP-42S.
+There is also enough room to show the hierarchical menu bar at all times.

 **Why TI-83+/84+?**